-- The official order is to be signed by the authorised official signatory.
-The Finance Officer enters the official order onto the Accounting System and will confirm that there is a sufficient cash balance at the bank to cover the expenditure. - If online ordering using the security code the cardholder must have a purchase order signed in advance by the CEO. - A VAT receipt must be obtained

-- Must have record of receipt of goods/service at academy, i.e. delivery note. - The Finance Officer will de-commit the official order and enter the expenditure onto the accounting system to ensure that the academy's cash flow is correctly monitored.
+- A purchase request shall be completed & approved on the Finance Portal before the purchase is made.
+The Finance Officer will confirm that there is a sufficient cash balance at the bank to cover the expenditure. - If online ordering using the security code the cardholder must have a purchase order approved in advance by the CEO. - A VAT receipt (if applicable) must be obtained - Must have record of receipt of goods/service at academy, i.e. delivery note, which must be uploaded onto the Finance Portal - The Finance Officer will de-commit the official order and enter the expenditure onto the accounting system to ensure that the academy's cash flow is correctly monitored.